uri-library-data-services/iassist-preview/content/blog/86-helpful-tools-data-professional-plus-45-bonus-tools.md

     MetadataObject](http://www.loc.gov/standards/mods/mods-outline.html)
     This document contains a listing of elements and their related attributes in MODS Version 3.4 with values or value sources where applicable.
-It is an \"outline\" of the schema.
+It is an "outline" of the schema.
 Items highlighted in red indicate changes made to MODS in Version 3.4.All top-level elements and all attributes are optional, but you must have at least one element.
 Subelements are optional, although in some cases you may not have empty containers.
-Attributes are not in a mandated sequence and not repeatable (per XML rules). \"Ordered\" below means the subelements must occur in the order given.
-Elements are repeatable unless otherwise noted.\"Authority\" attributes are
+Attributes are not in a mandated sequence and not repeatable (per XML rules).
+"Ordered" below means the subelements must occur in the order given.
+Elements are repeatable unless otherwise noted."Authority" attributes are
-    either followed by codes for authority lists (e.g., iso639-2b) or
-    \"see\" references that link to documents that contain codes for identifying authority lists.For additional information about any MODS elements (version 3.4 elements will be added soon), please see the [MODS User
+    either followed by codes for authority lists (e.g., iso639-2b) or "see" references that link to documents that contain codes for identifying authority lists.For additional information about any MODS elements (version 3.4 elements will be added soon), please see the [MODS User